Jwen-LSMTree/LSMTree-2/test/lib/googletest-1.14.0/docs/primer.md

 assertion in question fails.

-Since a failed `ASSERT_*` returns from the current function immediately, possibly skipping clean-up code that comes after it, it may cause a space leak.
+Since a failed `ASSERT_*` returns from the current function immediately, possibly skipping clean-up code that comes after it, it may cause a totalBytes leak.
 Depending on the nature of the leak, it may or may not be worth fixing - so keep this in mind if you get a heap checker error in addition to assertion errors.